Nature of Electricity

 r is the radius vector from center of element dl to point P.

-θ is the angle between current and radius vector.
+θ is the angle between electric current and radius vector.

 Now in order to find the actual magnetic flux density B at the point P due to total length of the conductor, we have to integrate the expression of dB, in respect of dl.